Armenian genocide denial: Academic integrity controversies

-Examination of claims
+Rhetoric

 The official Turkish view is based on the belief that the Armenian genocide was a legitimate state action and therefore cannot be challenged on legal or moral grounds.
 Publications from this point of view share many of the basic facts with non-denialist histories, but differ in their interpretation and emphases.
 CUP leaders decided to commit genocide in large part because they perceived Armenians as an existential threat to the empire in a time of war; denialist works follow this line of reasoning, while rejecting the CUP's intent to exterminate the Armenian people.
 Historian Ronald Grigor Suny summarizes the main denialist argument as, "There was no genocide, and the Armenians were to blame for it."

-Denialist works portray Armenians as terrorists and secessionists, shifting the blame from the CUP to the Armenians.
+Denialist works also portray Armenians as terrorists and secessionists, shifting the blame from the CUP to the Armenians.
 According to this logic, the deportations of Armenian civilians was a justified and proportionate response to Armenian treachery, either real or as perceived by the Ottoman authorities.
 Proponents attribute collective guilt to all Armenians for the military resistance of some, despite the fact that the law of war criminalizes the deliberate killing of civilians.
 Talat Pasha admitted to "not making a distinction between guilty and innocent Armenians", stating it was impossible because "one who was still innocent today could be guilty tomorrow".
 Deaths are blamed on factors beyond the control of the Ottoman authorities, such as weather, disease, or rogue local officials.
 The role of the Special Organization is denied and massacres are instead blamed on Kurds, "brigands", and "armed gangs" that supposedly operated outside the control of the central government.